Admoroux/rp-video-manager/README.md

 Uninstall
 ==========
-Make sure your video settings are as you want them, then delete this directory:
+Make sure your video settings are as you want them, then delete the rp-video-manager directory.
-/home/pi/rp-video-manager

 You can use the "rm -rf rp-video-manager" command